Squeezing information from radio surveys to probe the primordial Universe: PNG from 21cm intensity mapping

-In addition to the intrinsic instrumental scale limitations of an HI IM survey, there are additional known systematics.
-Astrophysical sources introduce smooth foregrounds which overwhelm the very large-scale fluctuations along the line of sight ($k_\parallel\lesssim 0.01\,\Mpc$) rendering them unusable \cite{Jacobson:2003wv,Furlanetto:2006jb,Chang2007,Liu2011,Liu2012,Shaw:2013wza,Shaw:2014khi}.
-In the case of an interferometer, a further non-smooth foreground component, called the foreground wedge, contaminates some of the modes transverse to the line of sight \cite{Liu2011,Liu2012,Parsons2012,Pober2014,Seo2015,Pober2015,Seo2015}.
-In \Cref{fig:plot_krange} we present a schematic illustration showing the observation window, in Fourier space, for each observing mode of the HI IM instrument.
+In addition to the intrinsic instrumental scale limitations of an HI IM survey, there are known systematics.
+Astrophysical sources introduce nearly smooth foregrounds which overwhelm the very large-scale fluctuations along the line of sight ($k_\parallel\lesssim 0.01\,\Mpc$) rendering them unusable \cite{Furlanetto:2006jb,Chang2007,Liu2011,Liu2012,Shaw:2013wza,Shaw:2014khi}.
+For an interferometer, an additional non-smooth foreground component, the foreground wedge, contaminates some of the modes transverse to the line of sight \cite{Liu2011,Liu2012,Parsons2012,Pober2014,Seo2015,Pober2015,Seo2015}~-- see \Cref{fig:plot_krange}.

-The presence of local PNG induces a large-scale scale-dependent behaviour on the power spectrum of a tracer \cite{Dalal2008,Slosar2008,Matarrese2008,Verde2009,Afshordi2008,Desjacques2010}.
-Hence, a LSS survey should be able to probe the largest scales of clustering in order to provide competitive constraints on $\fnll$.
-Moreover, attaining a deeper comprehension of galaxy formation is essential for establishing constraints on the amplitude of local PNG \cite{Barreira:2020ekm, Barreira:2022sey, Fondi:2023egm}.
+The presence of local PNG induces a large-scale scale-dependent behaviour in the power spectrum of a tracer \cite{Dalal2008,Slosar2008,Matarrese2008,Verde2009,Afshordi2008,Desjacques2010}.
+Hence, an LSS survey should be able to probe the largest scales of clustering in order to provide competitive power spectrum constraints on $\fnll$.
 For the bispectrum, access to a wide scale range is essential, in order to probe enough squeezed triangles and boost the signal-to-noise ratio.
-Thus, a single-dish HI IM survey favours a power spectrum analysis, where has been suggested as well in the past as a powerful probe for local PNG \cite{Camera2013,Xu2014,Fonseca:2015laa,2017MNRAS.466.2780F, Ballardini:2019wxj}, outperforming an interferometer survey.
+Thus, a single-dish HI IM survey favours a power spectrum analysis \cite{Camera2013,Xu2014,Fonseca:2015laa,2017MNRAS.466.2780F, Ballardini:2019wxj}, outperforming an interferometer survey.
 The reverse holds for the bispectrum $\fnll$ constraints, where surveys designed for IF mode outshine those in SD mode \cite{Karagiannis:2020dpq}.

 Due to the intrinsic instrumental and observational scale restrictions, HI IM surveys have not yet reached their full potential in constraining $\fnll$, despite their optimal specifications (i.e. wide sky area, high redshifts and sample densities).
 This is even more evident for the bispectrum of an IF survey, where a more futuristic setup, like PUMA \cite{PUMA_surv} or SKA2 LOW \cite{Pourtsidou:2016ctq} is required to significantly improve over current bounds \cite{Karagiannis:2019jjx,Karagiannis:2020dpq} .